magarena/magarena/release/README.txt

 PalladiaMors
 ShawnieBoy

-- improved generation of rendered card images using actual card frames (known issues #577 #587 #588 #593)
+- improved generation of rendered card images using actual card frames and optional cropped images (known issues #577 #587 #588 #593)

 - deprecate text mode by disabling it by default, it can be enabled manually from Settings -> Preferences -> General tab